Kacperczyk/Python-projects/File-reader/1) README.txt

 DONE 4) b) Saving as a new file with the selected columns.
         REMARKS: currently stores whole file(New_persons.txt) as a list, which consumes a lot of memory, a generator should be used
-DONE 4) c) Reading a file with the selected columns as a table IN PROGRESS 4) d) Saving as a new file with the selected columns as a table IN PROGRESS 5) Reorganizing the code and writing it into functions IN PROGRESS 6) Reorganizing all the code and saving it in classes IN PROGRESS 7) Using Pandas and numpy to optimize the code
+DONE 4) c) Reading a file with the selected columns as a table DONE 4) d) Saving as a new file with the selected columns as a table
+     REMARKS: the same code is repeated in many places - fix it IN PROGRESS 5) Reorganizing the code and writing it into functions IN PROGRESS 6) Reorganizing all the code and saving it in classes IN PROGRESS 7) Using Pandas and numpy to optimize the code